Access to Justice: Affordable legal help for employment disputes

 The cost of legal help is a key barrier to access to justice for many people.
 Our ATJ service offers you a clear and affordable fee structure aimed to help you overcome the cost barrier.

-The above charges reflect the complexity and value of your claim, its urgency, and the level of expertise we bring to achieving the best possible result for you.
+This fee reflects the complexity of your case and the expertise involved in negotiating the best possible outcome for you.

 Example of Access to Justice fees